 A good source of information if you wish to switch to a green tariff is Green Electricity Marketplace.

-Given this confusion, if you are really concerned about making a difference we suggest that action in your own home is the best option, including anything from installing low-energy light bulbs through to installation of solar photovoltaic (PV) panels that generate electricity.
+Given this confusion, if you are really concerned about making a difference we suggest that action in your own home is the best option, including anything from improved insulation or installing low-energy lighting through to installation of solar photovoltaic (PV) panels that generate electricity or heat pumps for central heating.
 Every action counts.
-Note that solar PV is now much more attractive due to the new Feed-In Tariff.
+Options for renewable energy generation are discussed on our domestic generation page, and grants and other financial support (such as the Feed-in Tariff and Green Deal) are described on our domestic grants page.

 Reducing the Supply Voltage

 The power supply in Blewbury should be a fairly steady 240 volts, but is often around 250 volts and has been even higher at times.
 Electrical equipment sold in the UK must be designed to work with voltages between 216 volts and 253 volts (i.e. 230 volts +10% and –6%).
 If the voltage could be reduced to say a steady 223 volts, with many devices this would reduce the energy used by nearly 14% compared with 240 volts and even more if it is higher.
-The benefit of this depends on the use of the electricity:
+Some electrical equipment benefits from this, while other items do not:

 • Heating applications will have 14% less power, thus fan heaters, clothes dryers, ovens and hot plates will take longer to be effective.

 • Lighting applications will get less power.
 Incandescent lights (which are being phased out) will be dimmer but will last longer.
-Fluorescent lights, including low-energy bulbs, will be less affected.
+Fluorescent lights, including low-energy bulbs and LEDs, will be less affected.

 • Other devices such as computers, televisions, motors and freezers are likely to operate satisfactorily while taking less power.